-Before the first SnowSAR flight on 17 March 2011 (M00), several small melt/refreeze events occurred on 3, 6 and 8 March 2011, causing densification of layers near the surface of the snowpack.
+8 March 2011 causing densification of layers near the surface of the snowpack.
 No melt events were recorded during the SnowSAR flight.
-Measured air temperatures ranged between -14 °C at night to 2 °C during daytime (on 3 March 2011) for 1-7 March 2011 and between -8 °C and -1 °C for 17 March 2011.
+Measured air temperatures ranged between -14 °C at night to 2 °C during daytime (on 3 March 2011) for 1-7 March 2011 and between -8 and -1 °C for 17 March 2011.

 Soil probes indicated a rapid freezing of soil surface layers after mid-November.
-Air temperatures exceeding 0°C in early March did not increase measured soil moisture (not shown), suggesting that only light surface snow melt had occurred.
-Soil temperature, measured at a depth of 2 cm, as well as the soil moisture sensors (not shown), indicated the onset of strong snow melt only after 10 April 2011.
+Air temperatures exceeding 0° C in early March did not increase measured soil moisture (not shown) suggesting that only light surface snow melt had occurred.
+Soil temperature measured at a depth of 2 cm and the soil moisture sensors (not shown) indicated the onset of strong snow melt only after 10 April 2011.

-During the winter of 2011-2012 (Figure 4, lower panel) the total snow depth increased from 10-30 cm during M01, to 50-80 cm during M10.
+During the winter of 2011-2012 (Fig. 4, lower panel), the total snow depth increased from 10-30 cm during M01 to 50-80 cm during M10.
 The largest increase in snow depth (approximately 14-20 cm) between two consecutive SnowSAR missions occurred between M04 and M05.
-Soil temperature remained close to 0°C until late January 2012 due to the insulating effect of the relatively deep snowpack, indicating residual unfrozen water in the soil.
+Soil temperature remained close to 0 °C until late January 2012 due to the insulating effect of the relatively deep snowpack indicating residual unfrozen water in the soil.
 This was also apparent in direct measurements of soil permittivity (Lemmetyinen et al., 2018).